 In the Department of Biology at UNI, you will be surrounded by students who are curious and intent upon learning more about the broad discipline of biology.
 All of our students are given a broad exposure to the field of biology in a series of four-core biology classes to be taken during their freshman and sophomore years.
 From there, our diverse set of courses allows students in their junior and senior years to "specialize" and choose biology courses that best fit their interests and needs.
 All of our faculty are involved in research and students are encouraged to become a part of this endeavor.
-In the research setting students can have hands-on learning in a variety of different research studies.
-Lecture class size in the upper division courses is typically small and students in all lab courses will find they have access to individualized attention.
-So, if you wish to be surrounded by award winning teaching faculty and students, caring faculty and staff, to have access to working in the research setting, and to be a part of something exciting and dynamic, the Department of Biology at the University of Northern Iowa is the right place for you.
+In the research setting, students can have hands-on learning in a variety of different research studies.
+Lecture class size in the upper division courses is typically small, and students in all lab courses will find they have access to individualized attention.
+If you wish to be surrounded by award winning teaching faculty and students, caring faculty and staff, to have access to working in the research setting, and to be a part of something exciting and dynamic, the Department of Biology at the University of Northern Iowa is the right place for you.

 Students pursuing a BA or BS major in Biology can do Honors Research by completing 4 credit hours of BIOL 3190 (840:190) Undergraduate Research in Biology and 1 credit hour of BIOL 3191 (840:191) Senior Thesis.